rnjsxodyd90/Justeat-search/README.md

 ## Flask

-python run.py and open your browser and visit
+python run.py from the CLI/terminal
 ## tkinter

-python gui_app.py
+python gui_app.py from the CLI/terminal

 if you want to import to exe file, pip install pyinstaller